(Click the character infographic to download.)

-Ophelia is the quintessential obedient daughter, a role demanded of all young women in the late 16th and early 17th centuries.
-When her father orders her to quit seeing Hamlet, she complies – "I shall obey my Lord" (1.4.10).
-Later, when Polonius uses her as bait to spy on Hamlet for King Claudius, she has no choice but to do as she's told (3.1.4).
-As long as she's unmarried, she must live by her father's rules.
+Your parents only wish they had a daughter like Ophelia.
+When her father orders her to quit seeing Hamlet, she agrees —"I shall obey my Lord" (1.3.145).
+Later, when Polonius uses her as bait to spy on Hamlet for King Claudius, she does exactly what she's told (3.1).
+As long as she's unmarried, she lives by her father's rules.
 (Of course, if she were to marry, she'd then have to live by her husband's rules.)
 Essentially, Ophelia has no control over her body, her relationships, or her choices.
-We think she definitely could have used the services of ImperialMatch.com.

 And I, of ladies most deject and wretched,

 Hamlet's not the only one who defines Ophelia by her sexuality.
 Even her brother has something to say about it.
-In Act I Laertes dispenses advice to Ophelia on the pitfalls of pre-marital sex (for women, not men) in a lengthy speech that's geared toward instilling a sense of "fear" into his sister.
-In fact, he tells Ophelia no less than three times that she should "fear" intimacy with Hamlet.
+In Act I, Laertes dispenses advice to Ophelia on the pitfalls of pre-marital sex (for women, not men) in a lengthy speech that's geared toward instilling a sense of "fear" into his sister.
+Just what you want to hear from your brother, right?
+In fact, he tells Ophelia three times that she should "fear" intimacy with Hamlet.

 Is Laertes just looking out for his little sister's best interests?
-Maybe, but his speech is also full of vivid innuendo, as when he compares intercourse to a "canker" worm invading and injuring a delicate flower before its buds or, "buttons" have had time to open (1.3.3).
-This graphic allusion to the anatomy of female genitalia turns his sister into an erotic object while insisting, at the same time, on Ophelia's chastity.
-Laertes takes a typically Elizabethan stance toward female sexuality —a "deflowered" woman was commonly seen as damaged goods that no man would want to marry.
+Maybe, but his speech is also full of vivid innuendo, as when he compares intercourse to a "canker" worm invading and injuring a delicate flower before its buds, or "buttons" have had time to open (1.3.43; 44).
+This graphic allusion to the anatomy of female genitalia turns his sister into an erotic object while still insisting on Ophelia's chastity.
+Laertes takes a typically Elizabethan stance toward female sexuality —a "deflowered" woman was damaged goods that no man would want to marry.

 When down her weedy trophies and herself

-Which time she chanted snatches of old tunes;
+Which time she chanted snatches of old lauds,

 Till that her garments, heavy with their drink,